code-423n4/2022-10-inverse-findings/data/cryptonue-Q.md

 # [NC] Maximum line length is 120 characters
 There are some of code > 120 characters per line in (Market.sol, Oracle.sol)

+# [NC] No emit event on `setReplenishmentPriceBps`
+It's best to emit an event if function change some settings